akshay-abraham/driver_guard/README.md

 - [Setup Guide](SETUP.md): Install and run Driver Guard on Fedora or Windows.
 - [Project Details](DETAILS.md): Learn how the camera, MediaPipe, detection logic, backend, and dashboard work.
+- [Version Comparison](COMPARISON.md): Compare the original dlib script with the current application.

 ## Quick Start